 Animal fighting is a despicable practice in which people urge two or more animals to fight for the purpose of human entertainment.
 Animal fights are not only cruel to the baited or losing animals; the training that the animals go through is exceedingly traumatic.
 Losing animals are often killed on the spot.
 Animal fighting has also been tied to other serious crimes including drug trafficking, gambling, weapons offenses, and money laundering.

 All fifty states have banned dogfighting and cockfighting.
 In Rhode Island, it is a felony to possess an animal for fighting purposes and to attend either a cockfight or dogfight.
 In an effort to further curb animal fighting, I was proud to cosponsor the Animal Fighting Prohibition Enforcement Act, which made it a federal crime to fight animals that had been involved in interstate commerce.
 President Bush signed this bill into law in 2007.
 Unfortunately, these inhumane activities still take place.
-Representative Tom Marino has introduced the Animal Fighting Spectator Prohibition Act, which would make it a federal misdemeanor to knowingly attend an animal fight.
-I am a proud cosponsor of this bill.
+Thankfully, a bill that I cosponsored to make it a federal misdemeanor to knowingly attend an animal fight was included in the 2014 farm bill, marking major progress on this important issue.

 I support legislation that would crack down on abusive “puppy mills,” restrict the use of “Class B” pet dealers selling animals for research, strengthen federal laws against horrific horse “soring,” and crack down on the often abusive use of great cats as pets.
-I voted last Congress to bar the import of sport-hunted polar bear trophies from Canada and to cut funding from the USDA’s Animal and Plant Health Inspection Service to begin to rein in subsidies for lethal predator control.
 In addition, I joined my colleagues in sending a letter to the House Appropriations Committee seeking full funding for the enforcement of the Animal Welfare Act, Horse Protection Act, Humane Methods of Slaughter Act, and other important federal animal rights legislation.